 - Intuitive Use: Learning a new instrument can feel daunting.
 Any teaching resource worth its salt should take this into account and guide you through your first lessons until you get the hang of things.
 It should also make it easy to find other functions, like community forums and technical support.

-Yousician ($13.99/mo) is an immersive guitar lesson program and a great resource for beginners.
-One of it’s most outstanding features is that it allows you to choose which learning path you want to take: lead guitar, rhythm guitar, or a comprehensive knowledge path, which includes lessons for skills like ear training.
+Yousician (starts at $7.49/mo) is an immersive guitar lesson program and a great resource for beginners.
+One of its most outstanding features is that it allows you to choose which learning path you want to take: lead guitar, rhythm guitar, or a comprehensive knowledge path, which includes lessons for skills like ear training.
 It offers students instant feedback for timing and accuracy, teaches basic music theory, and teaches how to tune your instrument and read guitar tablature.
 Both the website and the iOS and Android apps are colorful, and Yousician’s explanatory interface encourages learning for novice guitarists of all ages.